Tradition and Charm in Riberac

 Dordogne for Foodies

-North Dordogne is an indulgent destination for foodies thanks in no small part to one of the region’s most sought-after specialities, truffles.
+North Dordogne is an indulgent destination for foodies, thanks in no small part to one of the region’s most sought-after specialities, truffles.
 To the east of Riberac is the Dordogne’s truffle capital, Sorges, which even has its own museum dedicated to the story of the black Périgord truffle, a delicacy that can change hands in season for hundreds of pounds.
-Here the shops sell truffle jam, truffle mustard and truffle chutney all year round with truffle festivals taking place when fresh truffles are in season.
+Here, the shops sell truffle jam, truffle mustard, and truffle chutney year-round, with truffle festivals held when fresh truffles are in season.

-This part of the Dordogne is also well-known for its plantations of walnuts, an ingredient that make a frequent appearance in dishes on the menus of restaurants throughout the region.
+This part of the Dordogne is also well-known for its walnut plantations, an ingredient that frequently appears on menus throughout the region.

 Off the Beaten Track

-Riberac may feel like a hidden treasure but it is actually just over 30 miles from Bergerac and its international airport so is easy to reach from regional UK cities.
-Once here, the natural delights of the Dronne river and nearby Foret de la Double can be explored and there are many Romanesque churches to discover.
+Riberac may feel like a hidden treasure, but it is actually just over 30 miles from Bergerac and its international airport, so it is easy to reach from regional UK cities.
+Once here, the natural delights of the Dronne River and nearby Foret de la Double can be explored, and there are many Romanesque churches to discover.

-Other places worth exploring are the much-photographed village of Lusignac with its medieval church and chateau and Aubeterre sur Dronne which is listed as one of the most picturesque villages in France thanks in part to its impressive hillside church carved out of the rock.
+Other places worth exploring include the much-photographed village of Lusignac, with its medieval church and chateau, and Aubeterre-sur-Dronne, which is listed among the most picturesque “beaux villages” in France, thanks in part to its impressive rock-carved hillside church.